huiyuank/yelp-camp/README.md

 #### CD

-Simply `git push heroku master` to push new changes to the application.
+`git push heroku master` on the remote repo to push new changes to the application.

 #### Looking to the logs